josephhalstead/staging_server_transfer/readme.md

 * The script will continuously monitor the source directory for new directories, and rsync the data to one of the two destination directories determined by the Python script.

 * If a new directory is found, the script creates a lock file for that directory in /tmp to prevent multiple instances of the script from running on the same directory.

-* The rsync command uses the --partial option to ensure that any partially transferred files will be resumed instead of starting over.

 * If the source directory doesn't contain a sample sheet CSV or if the destination directory is not recognized, the script will skip that directory and move on to the next one.